Senserva-LLC/Senserva-Inquisitor/README.md

 # The Senserva Inq.Uisitor (Inq.exe) Overview

-The Senserva Inq.Uisitor (Inquisitor) is a free product designed to make it easier to know the security state of all the Entra IDs a technical team supports.
+The Senserva Inq.Uisitor (Inquisitor) is a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.
 It can be used by either IT teams or Security teams.
+You can just look for top issues or you can drill deep on the the state of each Entra ID you manage.

-Inq.Uisitor, or inq.exe, runs out of the box, sets itself up automatically and creates the web pages as show below.
-It also has a rich set of parameters and uses a Sqlite database to start data.
-This data can be used to easily create custom reports.
+Inq.Uisitor, or inq.exe, runs out of the box, sets itself up automatically and creates a rich set of interactive web pages.
+It also has a broad set of parameters and CSV files to neable customizatoins.
+Inq.exe uses a local SQL database (server less SQLIte) to store data.
+This database can be used to easily create custom reports.

 ## Key Features